rails/rails/guides/source/active_support_core_extensions.md

 <% end %>
 ```

-If an optional block is given, +many?+ only takes into account those elements that return true:
+If an optional block is given, `many?` only takes into account those elements that return true:

 ```ruby
 @see_more = videos.many? {|video| video.category == params[:category]}
 ```

-NOTE: Defined in +active_support/core_ext/enumerable.rb+.
+NOTE: Defined in `active_support/core_ext/enumerable.rb`.

-### +exclude?+
+### `exclude?`

-The predicate +exclude?+ tests whether a given object does *not* belong to the collection.
-It is the negation of the built-in +include?+:
+The predicate `exclude?` tests whether a given object does *not* belong to the collection.
+It is the negation of the built-in `include?`:

 ```ruby
 to_visit << node if visited.exclude?(node)
 ```

-NOTE: Defined in +active_support/core_ext/enumerable.rb+.
+NOTE: Defined in `active_support/core_ext/enumerable.rb`.

-Extensions to +Array+
+Extensions to `Array`
 ---------------------

 ### Accessing

 Active Support augments the API of arrays to ease certain ways of accessing them.
-For example, +to+ returns the subarray of elements up to the one at the passed index:
+For example, `to` returns the subarray of elements up to the one at the passed index:

 ```ruby
 %w(a b c d).to(2) # => %w(a b c)
 [].to(7)          # => []
 ```

-Similarly, +from+ returns the tail from the element at the passed index to the end.
+Similarly, `from` returns the tail from the element at the passed index to the end.
 If the index is greater than the length of the array, it returns an empty array.

 ```ruby
 %w(a b c d).from(2)  # => %w(c d)